Financial Aid

 5. Click on Accept Award Offer tab

-6. Read the instructions and accept/decline all awards.
+6. Read the instructions and accept/decline all awards, except loans.
 If you leave any award as undecided those awards will not be disbursed.

-Note: Awards are based on full-time enrollment.
-Awards will be adjusted for lower enrollment levels.
+Note: Offers are based on full-time enrollment and will be adjusted for lower enrollment levels.
 If you do not begin attendance or complete courses for which you received aid, you may be required to repay all or part of the funds received.

 +